 St. John’s Students Gain Competitive Edge in New Space Designed for Innovation

-St. John’s students have had access to 3D printers in the past, but the Technology Commons was specifically built to centralize the technology.
-Students can now learn and design using 30 Makerbot 3D printers in a single location that is perfectly suited for collaboration.
-In addition, the new Media Arts & Design Lab, which supports programs in digital media, animation, art and design, advertising, and journalism, is located in the same breezeway as the Technology Commons.
+St. John’s students have had access to 3D printers in the past, but the new Technology Commons was specifically built to centralize the technology.
+Students now learn and design in a single location that is perfectly suited for collaboration.

 “I really appreciate the consolidation of 3D printing technology on campus,” said Terri Kazuyo Dorsey, a junior majoring in Illustration with a minor in Fashion Studies.
 She added, “St. John’s has created an amazing opportunity for students to come together and incorporate innovative ideas into our personal and professional artistic abilities.”

 Max A. Hergenrother, Director of Technology Operations in CPS, and Adjunct Associate Professor, Art and Design, stresses to his students that the possibilities with 3D printing are endless.
 “The imagination will be the only limiting factor in how this new type of manufacturing and design technology will be put to use,” he said.
 “3D printing is going to be like cell phones.
 In 10 years, everybody will be using a 3D printer.”